A format defines the conditions of an ad creative, such as its file size and dimensions.

 UI Managed templates

-When using the UI for managing templates, you can edit the files directly through the text editor on screen.
+When using the UI for managing templates, you can edit the files directly through the text editor on the screen.

 The Template files screen lists all templates that are available within your account.